 Water main flushing is one of the most important things we do.
 Find out how our program puts Madison on the forefront of water safety and quality.

-Water main flushing plans beginning MONDAY, NOVEMBER 13 (all flushing is daytime unless otherwise noted):
+Water Main Flushing plans beginning MONDAY, JUNE 25 (all flushing is daytime unless otherwise noted):

-WEST (Area 20) -- South of Raymond Rd and West of Verona Rd
+SOUTHEAST (Area 9) -- East of Stoughton Rd and south of Buckeye Rd

 More Information About Flushing

 During the flushing season, most crews work between 6:00 a.m. and 4:00 p.m.
 Monday through Friday, with one crew (and sometimes more) working at night from 10:00 p.m. to 6:00 a.m., primarily in the central isthmus and university areas.

 What is the Water Main (Hydrant) Flushing Program?